Bassab03/mcfunction/README.md

 - Suggestions for NBT tags and block states.
 - Custom color picker for color-based nbt tags.
 - Add item, block, and entity tags
-- Reading the file system to get function calls
+- Reading the file system to get functions

 # Common Issues
 - x command is not working